sanwal-05/Hidden-In-Pixel/README.md

-# 🌸 Hidden-In-Pixel (HIP)
+# 🌸 LUMINAE
+---

 **Denial of Existence through High-Fidelity Image Steganography**

-Hidden-In-Pixel is a professional-grade Java application that secures digital communication by concealing secret data within PNG images.
+Luminae is a professional-grade Java application that secures digital communication by concealing secret data within PNG images.
 Choose from 4 steganographic algorithms, analyze embeddings in real-time, and maintain a persistent history of operations.

 ---